2533245542/2533245542.github.io/_posts/2016-06-27-diagnostic-platform.md

 ### What is the Human Microbiome?

-A succinct answer to the question asked above is as follows, obtained from the [Human Microbiome Project website](http://hmpdacc.org/overview/about.php):
+A succinct answer to the question asked above, as obtained from the [Human Microbiome Project website](http://hmpdacc.org/overview/about.php), is as follows:

 - The Human Microbiome is the collection of all the microorganisms living in association with the human body.
 - These communities consist of a variety of microorganisms including eukaryotes, archaea, bacteria and viruses.